ALive-research/Slicer-Liver/paper.md

 Another challenge is the absence of a broad consensus on the definition of a good resection, which is partly due to the lack of formal methods to specify and communicate resection plans.
-Existing methods, such as subjective descriptions, hand- drawings, and pictures, often result in biased and imprecise descriptions of surgical plans.
+Existing methods, such as subjective descriptions, hand drawings, and pictures, often result in biased and imprecise descriptions of surgical plans.
 The complexity of 3D models also hampers their inclusion in 2D media such as medical records and scientific journals.
-Therefore, visualization tech- niques that can capture and communicate critical information from a resection plan in a compact form, interpretable by clinical experts, are needed.
+Therefore, visualization techniques that can capture and communicate critical information from a resection plan in a compact form, interpretable by clinical experts, are needed.

-In response to these challenges, the SLiverLiver project aims to support three research objectives:
+In response to these challenges, the SlicerLiver project aims to support three research objectives:
 1) Apply geometric modeling and artificial intelligence to generate resection plans suitable for complex cases, such as those involving multiple metastases with multiple resections.
+Visualization of resection margins will also be included.
-2) Generate parameterized patient-specific vascular models that include both portal and hepatic vessels systems, allowing for the calculation of diverse liver vascular territories.
+2) Generate parameterized patient-specific vascular territory segments that include both portal and hepatic vessels systems, allowing for the calculation of diverse liver vascular territories.